ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 rises --- and O's as the price drops.

 Please note that you cannot plot PnF X's and O's from Pine script exactly as they look.
-You can just get a series of numbers that are somewhat OHLC values for PnF chart and use them in your algorithms.
+You can only get a series of numbers that are similar to OHLC values for PnF charts and use them in your algorithms.
-Every column of X's or O's are represented with four numbers, you may think of them as some imaginary OHLC PnF values.
-In Pine script you may request and get those numbers and plot them on chart.
+Every column of X's or O's is represented with four numbers.
+You may think of them as synthetic OHLC PnF values.

 ::